-- 1 Mark the starting line (Setting the Starting Line, page 15). - 2 From the Sail Racing combination screen, select Menu > Start Line Guidance > Target Speed, and select your target speed when crossing the starting line. - 3 Select Target Time, and select the target time to cross the starting line. - 4 Select Back. - 5 Start the racing timer (Starting the Race Timer, page 15).
+- 1 Mark the starting line (). - 2 From the Sail Racing combination screen, select MENU > Start Line > Target Speed, and select your target speed when crossing the starting line. - 3 Select Target Time, and select the target time to cross the starting line. - 4 Select BACK. - 5 Start the racing timer (Starting the Race Timer, page 16).